RenderKit/embree/doc/src/api/rtcNewGeometry.md

 After construction, geometries are enabled by default and not attached to any scene.
 Geometries can be disabled (`rtcDisableGeometry` call), and enabled again (`rtcEnableGeometry` call).
-A geometry can be attached to a single scene using the `rtcAttachGeometry` call (or `rtcAttachGeometryByID` call), and detached using the `rtcDetachGeometry` call.
+A geometry can be attached to multiple scenes using the `rtcAttachGeometry` call (or `rtcAttachGeometryByID` call), and detached using the `rtcDetachGeometry` call.
 During attachment, a geometry ID is assigned to the geometry (or assigned by the user when using the